 Been on medium-to-high alert after hearing Ali Al-Saachez' plans to turn it into a war zone.
 As a result, a few capital vessels from the GUAG Robot War Division, particularly those belonging to the various Gundam Corps have been on constant patrol.

 With Catachan standing as part of the House of Nature as the Catachan Devil's domain, Fenris was brought here instead.
 It is Grim Up North with no south, east, or west.
 Life here resembles Norse mythology, only with less hope.

 Sacred To: The Investigation Team, mainly Yu Narukami

 It is also said that after the rise of Madoka Kaname, Witches tend to reside here, as Madoka separated the soul of the Puella Magi to come with her, and banish the dark side which would become Witches into this very place.
-Madoka claims that it'll be useful in case the Puella Magi that she saved would like to confront their darker self.
+Madoka claims a maskedman gave her the idea, telling her that it'll be useful in case the Puella Magi that she saved would like to confront their darker self.